alistairrutherford/noiz2-gdx/README.md

 It's very much a work in progress.
 The preferences and difficulty levels are not persisted yet.

 A word of warning, Kentas code is completely impossible to follow.
-My particular contribution here was to rewrite the bulletml parser and abstract the drawing primitives so you can actually port this to varying platforms.
+My orignal contribution  was to rewrite the bulletml parser and abstract the drawing primitives so you can actually port this to varying platforms.

-The use of LibGDX brings some nice additions such as the moving star background and the sliding transitions between screens.
+Now that I have ported it over to use LibGDX it brings some nice additions such as the moving star background and the sliding transitions between screens.

 Launch view.